scpederzani/proxy_syste_modelling_workshop_2025/index.md

 ### JAGS

 JAGS is the program that we use to run our Bayesian models.
+JAGS is a stand-alone program that needs to be installed seperately from R. We will run our models from R scripts that interface with the JAGS program through a set of R packages listed further down.

-Download the installation file [here](https://sourceforge.net/projects/mcmc-jags/) and run through the installation.
+Download the [JAGS installation file](https://sourceforge.net/projects/mcmc-jags/) and run through the installation.

 ### R packages